 For Levonorgestrel (LNG): If you are using emergency contraception because you forgot your regular pill or did not use the patch or vaginal ring correctly, you should take your regular pill again, insert a new ring or apply a new patch.
 Use additional contraception, such as condoms:

 For Ulipristal acetate (UPA): If you forgot your regular pills, did not use the patch or vaginal ring correctly, or want to start using hormonal contraception, you should wait for 5 days after taking UPA.
-This is because UPA can can reduce the effect of hormonal contraception.
+This is because hormonal contraception could stop UPA working effectively.